QUESTPIE

 src/index.ts

-import { Elysia } from "elysia"
+import { Elysia } from "elysia";

-import { createFetchHandler } from "@questpie/elysia/server"
+import { questpieElysia } from "@questpie/elysia/server";

-import { app } from "#questpie"
+import { app } from "#questpie";

 const server = new Elysia()

-console.log(`Running at ${server.server?.url}`)
+console.log(`Running at ${server.server?.url}`);

 This mounts all QUESTPIE routes under /api/: